-Aggravation of Preexisting Conditions Lawyers in Phoenix
+Phoenix Accident Lawyers for Aggravation of Preexisting Conditions

 Countering Defense Tactics

-You must prove causation to collect compensation.
+In Arizona and other states, you must prove causation to collect compensation.
 This means that your accident directly caused your injuries, which resulted in damages.
 Specifically, to counter this element, insurance companies and defendants commonly claim the victim was already injured before the accident and thus is not entitled to compensation.

 You may, in fact, have a preexisting medical condition.
 But contrary to the defense tactic, you may be entitled to damages if the crash aggravated your condition.

 Under tort law, you take the plaintiff as you find her.
 In layman’s terms, this means the defendant cannot claim the plaintiff was already injured, sick or frail and that further damage is her problem.
 The defendant is responsible for whatever harm the accident caused to the plaintiff regardless of the plaintiff’s pre-crash condition.